 Because the future is always bright for Apple’s competitors, but never bright for Apple.

-For the Apple loyalists that immediately pipe up and say that revenue is not profit, and that Apple makes much more profit from tablets than Samsung and the entire world of Android hardware manufacturers … you’re right.
+Apple loyalists that immediately pipe up and say that revenue is not profit, and that Apple makes much more profit from tablets than Samsung and the entire world of Android hardware manufacturers … you’re right.

 That link is to the Macalope’s Thursday piece.
 Yay, the Macalope is right!
 Isn’t it nice when we can all agree?